flhofer/dell_TB16_firmware/README.md

 in0:          20.00 V  (min =  +5.00 V, max = +20.00 V)
 curr1:         3.00 A  (max =  +4.70 A)
 ```
 However, like in my case, where the laptop doesn't require more than 3A, 60W should be enough for most standard Laptops/Ultrabooks (Non-gaming, etc.).

-### 10. 3.5 mm Speaker-out
-Works well, maybe a little to sensitive to RF interference like mobile phones (missing shielding)

-### 11. Dell Docking station connector
-Dell Proprietary connection to USB Type 3 port on PC.
-The light does not go on with, e.g., MacBooks, but it works and charges.
+I also tested it with my wife's MacBook Pro 16" with an M2 Max top-notch CPU and she uses it regularly with no issues.

 ### 12. Headset Jack
-The front jack is useful for wired earplugs and a quick Video Call.
+The front jack is helpful for wired earplugs and a quick Video Call.
 Linux works without a problem.
 Since Ubuntu LTS 24.04, it also detects if a jack is not plugged in and removes it from the output list.
-On MACs, you need to edit the advanced MIDI/Audio device config to add the second (front/back) stream to the outputs in the quick bar at the top right.

 ### 13. USB 3.0 w/PowerShare
 This useful quick-access front port has always-on power.
 It is ideal for charging phones or plugging hungrier devices.
 It also works at full power without a Laptop connected.